SVCC Early Academic Alert

 - celebrate academic victories.

 Progress Surveys are a part of this new Early Alert System.
-Progress Surveys have proven success to boost retention of students.
+Progress Surveys have proven success to boost the retention of students.
 SVCC had favorable success data from our former usage of the Progress Survey model.
 The progress survey dates for SVCC are below.
 A separate email will be sent when the progress surveys are available for use.

-Spring Progress Survey Dates:
+Summer Progress Survey Date:

 Thank you to the Deans of each academic division for their input with securing the timeline of the progress surveys.

 Please keep in mind that early alerts can be submitted outside of the Progress Survey Cycle at any time.
 Please keep them coming!

 - Assignment concerns for students who receive low scores on assignments.

 - Attendance concerns when students miss a class or are late throughout a term.